Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Coughing is a common symptom of upper respiratory infections, bronchitis, pneumonia, and tuberculosis.
 There are many types of coughs including coughs due to colds, chronic coughs, dry coughs, cigarette coughs, productive coughs, nervous coughs, hacking coughs, and whooping coughs.
+Coughing is usually the body's way to get rid of phlegm.

 Marshmallow is a proven demulcent and expectorant.
 Take an infusion, tincture, or syrup made from the flowers or leaves.
 Combine with a phlegm reducing herb like white horehound for an effective herbal medicine.